Top Menu

 Summary

-If you have symptoms of a peptic ulcer, your doctor will test your blood, breath or stool to see if it contains H. pylori.
-The best treatment is a combination of antibiotics and acid-reducing medicines.
-You will need to be tested after treatment to make sure the infection is gone.
+If you do have a peptic ulcer, the treatment is with a combination of antibiotics and acid-reducing medicines.
+You will need to be tested again after treatment to make sure the infection is gone.

 • Wash your hands after using the bathroom and before eating